CisFinder

 ............................................

-To extract sequences from genome, make a tab-delimited text file with genome coordinates.
-The first line should indicate the genome (e.g., genome=mm10 or genome=hg38), other lines are either in bed format: (chr start end) or (name chr strand+/- length start).
-In the "Upload New Data" section of the menu select the file with coordinates.
+To extract sequences from genome, make a tab-delimited text file with genome coordinates ither in the bed format: (chr start end name) or alternative format (name chr strand length start).
+In thr latter case, strand is either "+" or "-".
+In the "Upload new data file" page of the menu, select "Genome locations".
 Alternatively you can paste the contents of the file into the top area.
-Select file type = genome location.
-Specify the name of the file to be generated in the "Rename file as:" field.
+Select file type = Genome locations.
+Specify the name of the file to be generated in the "File name:" field.
 This file will have fasta format, hence it's name should end with ".fa" extension.
 File description is optional.
-Sequence files can be modified in two ways by (1) extracting a subset of sequences, and by (2) extracting a specified region(s) from each sequence.
-To extract a subset of sequences go to the "Upload New Data" menu (Fig.1), open "File type" pull-down menu and select "Subset of sequences".
-In the "Associate with" pull-down menu, select the file from which sequences are going to be extracted, and paste a list of sequence names to be extracted (or specify file name with these sequence names).
-Specify a new file name with ".fa" ending in the "Rename file as:" box, add description, and push the "Upload" button.
-If the original sequence has associated files (coordinates, attributes, conservation) then this information will be transferred automatically to the new file.
+To extract a subset of sequences go to the "Upload New Data" menu (Fig.8), open "File type" pull-down menu and select "Subset of sequences".
+In the "Related to" pull-down menu, select the file from which sequences are going to be extracted, and paste a list of sequence names to be extracted (or select a file with these sequence names).
+Specify a new file name in the "File name:" field, add description, and push the "Upload" button.
+If the original sequence has associated files (coordinates, attributes) then this information is transferred automatically to the new file.

-To extract region(s) from each sequence, go to the "Data Management" menu (near bottom of the main page), select the sequence fasta file and push the "Sub-sequence" button.
-A dialog box will appear that asks for the name of the new file (don't forget the ".fa" ending!).
-The next dialog box will appear, where you need to enter the coordinates of the region to be extracted (positions are counted from zero).
-For example, "0-500" region corresponds to the first 500 bp of the sequence.
+To extract regions from each sequence of already uploaded file, select file_type option "Sub-regions of sequences", fill out th "File name" field, and enter the coordinates of the region to be extracted (positions are counted from zero) into the paste box at the top.
+For example, coordinates "0-500" mean to extract the first 500 bp of the sequence.
 Sub-sequences can be used for finding motifs over-represented in a specific region.
-For example, at the first step you have extracted 2000-bp long sequences centered at TF binding sites identified with ChIP-seq.
-To extract the central 200-bp regions of these sequences, specify the region: "900-1100".
+For example, if you have extracted 2000-bp long sequences centered at TF binding sites identified with ChIP-seq, then to extract the central 200-bp regions of these sequences, specify the region: "900-1100".
 Motif frequency in this region can be compared to control flanking regions that are from 500 to 1000 bp away from binding sites.
-To extract flanking regions, use command "0-500,1500-2000".
-In this case, two regions will be extracted from each sequence (Fig. 8).
-If the original sequence has associated files (coordinates, attributes, conservation), then this information will be transferred automatically to the new file.
+To extract flanking regions, use coordinates "0-500,1500-2000".
+In this case, two regions will be extracted from each sequence.
+If the original sequence has associated files (e.g., attributes), then this information will be transferred automatically to the new file.

 Pattern (=consensus),